-The following table summarizes our equity compensation plan information as of December 31, 2020.
+The following table summarizes our equity compensation plan information as of December 31, 2021.
 Information is included for equity compensation plans approved by our stockholders.
-We do not have any equity compensation plans that have not been approved by our stockholders.
+As of December 31, 2021, we did not have any equity compensation plans that were not approved by our stockholders.

 Plan Category Number of Securities to be Issued Upon Exercise of Outstanding Options, Warrants and Rights Weighted Average Exercise Price of Outstanding Options, Warrants and Rights(1) Number of Securities Remaining Available for Future Issuance Under Equity Compensation Plans (Excluding Securities Reflected in the first Column)

 Equity compensation plans approved by

-stockholders(1) 2,735,706 272,875
+stockholders(1) 2,227,197 - 361,980

 Equity compensation plans not approved by stockholders

-Total 2,735,706 272,875
+Total 2,227,197 361,980

 (1) Consists solely of our 2019 Stock Incentive Plan (the "2019 Stock Plan").
-The 2019 Stock Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance pursuant to awards under such plan shall be increased on the first day of each year beginning in 2020, equal to the lesser of (i) 3% of the number of shares of common stock outstanding on the last day of the immediately preceding fiscal year, or (ii) if our Board acts prior to the first day of the fiscal year, such lesser amount that our Board determines for purposes of the annual increase of the fiscal year such number as determined by the plan administrator.
-As of January 1, 2021, the 2019 Stock Plan was increased by 514,508 shares pursuant to such evergreen provision.
+The 2019 Stock Plan contains an "evergreen" provision, pursuant to which the number of shares of common stock reserved for issuance pursuant to awards under such plan shall be increased on the first day of each year beginning in 2020, equal to the lesser of (i) 3% of the number of shares of common stock outstanding on the last day of the immediately preceding year, or (ii) if our Board acts prior to the first day of the year, such lesser amount that our Board determines for purposes of the annual increase of the year such number as determined by the plan administrator.
+As of January 1, 2022, the 2019 Stock Plan was increased by 624,742 shares pursuant to such evergreen provision.
 We have only granted RSUs from the 2019 Stock Plan, which have no exercise price.